Research Project | Fluid sexualities: A qualitative longitudinal study on changes in sexuality over the course of life

 Method

-In the qualitative longitudinal study, narrative interviews are conducted with participants at intervals of several years.
+In the qualitative longitudinal study, narrative interviews are conducted with the participants at intervals of several years.

-A representative preliminary study showed that part of the Austrian population experiences significant changes in their sexuality over the course of their lives.
-However, the psychosocial effects of this experience are insufficiently researched.
+A representative preliminary study showed that a proportion of the Austrian population experiences significant changes in their sexuality over the course of their lives.
+However, the psychosocial effects of this experience have not been sufficiently researched.

 Scientific and practical relevance

-In Austria, the data on many topics of sexuality research has been insufficient so far.
-Lack of knowledge about possible sexual developments over the course of life can lead to social exclusion from support networks and discrimination in sexual communities.
+In Austria, the data available on a large number of sexuality research topics has so far been inadequate.
+A lack of knowledge about possible sexual developments in the course of life can lead to social exclusion from support networks and discrimination in sexual communities.
 Psychosocial support and counselling services are also mostly aimed at (supposedly) clearly defined sexual minorities.
 The research project contributes to a better understanding of sexual fluidity with the aim of preparing the findings for educational and counselling services.

 Project duration